quantego/clp-java/README.md

 ## Installation

 #### Maven
-The project is hosted on Maven central.
-Simply add the following dependency to your project's pom file
+The project is available at the central repository.
+Simply add the following dependency to your pom file
 ```
 <dependency>
   <groupId>com.quantego</groupId>